f5devcentral/f5-big-iq-lab/docs/class5/module5/lab1.rst

 Lab 5.1: Using BIG-IQ as a license server for BIG-IP Virtual Edition devices
 ----------------------------------------------------------------------------

-Log in to the BIG-IQ system with your user name (david) and password (david).
+Login to the BIG-IQ system with your user name (david) and password (david).

 On the top menu bar, select Devices from the BIG-IQ menu.